Trump Suggests California Wildfires Can Be Avoided by 'Raking'

 While it’s true that more could be done to reduce fire fuel loads on landscapes managed by the U.S. Forest Service—an aspect of the agency’s mission that has gone underfunded for years—experts have called Trump’s claims ill-informed and grossly oversimplified when it comes to California’s recent fires.

-The New York Times reported that the area’s logging, which was intended in part to diminish such fire fuels, may have backfired.
+Among other factors, the New York Times reported Thursday that researchers have suggested that the area’s logging, which was intended in part to diminish fire fuels, may have backfired.
 Chad Hanson, a fire ecologist at the John Muir Project, told the Times that when the fire reached the logged region, “it spread very rapidly and people just didn’t have much time to evacuate in Paradise, so this whole notion that logging—so-called hazardous fuels reduction—was going to save the town is a dangerous falsehood.”

 One thing’s for sure: “Raking” isn’t going to solve California’s fire problem, and any suggestion that there’s any such quick and easy solution is at best delusional and at worst dangerous.